gmlewis/bible-codes/TheLittleBook.md

 final judgment, yea, the great white throne judgment will break forth on them all, and they will be without remedy.
 I tell you these things to give you hope and prepare my people, for the Great Mystery of God will even be brought to consummation.

-I am the way, the truth, and the life.
-I am the King of Kings and Lord of Lords.
-I am he that is worthy to open the seals, and the times are here.
-I am he who tries the reins of my chosen ones so that I may purify you and cleanse you in my atoning blood.
-I am the Son of God come in the flesh, crucified, and resurrected the third day, seen by many, and received into the heavens before their very eyes.
-I am the son of David, and I will gather the remnant of Jacob under my arms of comfort and strength.
-I am he that will fulfill all of my Father’s will.
-I am about to make my enemies my footstool, and woe to those who oppose me, for great is the wrath of the Lamb.
-I am he who will subjugate my Father’s creation and give all things into his hand, that God may be all in all.
-I am he whose kingdom is for everlasting to everlasting, and I will give to my chosen to eat from the tree of life and to drink of the rivers of living waters, and you will never hunger or thirst again, and I will wipe all tears away from your eyes.
+I am the way, the truth, and the life.
+I am the King of Kings and Lord of Lords.
+I am he that is worthy to open the seals, and the times are here.
+I am he who tries the reins of my chosen ones so that I may purify you and cleanse you in my atoning blood.
+I am the Son of God come in the flesh, crucified, and resurrected the third day, seen by many, and received into the heavens before their very eyes.
+I am the son of David, and I will gather the remnant of Jacob under my arms of comfort and strength.
+I am he that will fulfill all of my Father’s will.
+I am about to make my enemies my footstool, and woe to those who oppose me, for great is the wrath of the Lamb.
+I am he who will subjugate my Father’s creation and give all things into his hand, that God may be all in all.
+I am he whose kingdom is for everlasting to everlasting, and I will give to my chosen to eat from the tree of life and to drink of the rivers of living waters, and you will never hunger or thirst again, and I will wipe all tears away from your eyes.
 I, the Lord, have spoken it, and I will make it so.
 The time is here, so watch for my appearing, as nothing can stop my mighty hand.

 158